nickedwards109/cryptocurrency-volatility-analyst/README.md

 Passing tests will be indicated by text in green, and failing tests will be indicated by text in red.
 All tests are passing as of the current version on 2/10/19.

 ## Contributing
-The source code and a list of outstanding issues is available at [the source code repository](https://github.com/nickedwards109/cryptocurrency-volatility-analyst).
+The source code and a list of outstanding issues are available at [the source code repository](https://github.com/nickedwards109/cryptocurrency-volatility-analyst).
 Anyone is welcome to add new issues, and anyone is welcome to fork the source code, make changes, and make a pull request.